Cray-HPE/docs-csm/operations/network/management_network/mellanox/native_vlan.md

 # Native VLAN

 Untagged ingress packets are destined to the native VLAN.
-An interface can be configured in one of 2 native modes - native untagged or native tagged.
+An interface can be configured in one of two native modes - native untagged or native tagged.

 A native untagged port accepts any untagged or tagged (with native VLAN ID) traffic on ingress.
 Packets that egress on a native untagged port in the native VLAN will not have an `802.1Q` header.

 A native tagged port accepts only tagged traffic (with native VLAN ID) on ingress.
 Any untagged packet ingress on a native tagged port is always dropped.
 Packets that egress on a native tagged port in the native VLAN will always have an `802.1Q` header.

-## Relevant configuration
+## Configuration commands

 (`switch#`) Configure a VLAN as native.